wp-plugins/powerpress/readme.txt

 4. Cross section of blog post with built-in flash player and download links

 == Changelog ==

+= 0.9.5 =
+* Released on 8/15/2009
+* Redirect logic enhanced to track in page plays for users using the Blubrry/RawVoice/TechPodcasts statistics redirect system.
+* Fixed bug where `more` link would occasionally disappear in the Blubrry PowerPress Statistics Dashboard widget.

 = 0.9.4 =
 * Released on 8/10/2009